Games & Quizzes

 /ˈansər/

 thing said in response to another.
-Solutions to a problem or test question.
-To solve a test question or a problem.
+Solutions to a problem or test question. say or write in response.

 /bəˈnēTH/

-extending or directly underneath something. extending or directly underneath.
+extending or directly underneath something.
+Under; In or to a lower position; below.

 /ˈsəmˌTHiNG/